Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Discussion

-\emph{The potential overcomplication in AI-generated code warrants further research and improvement.} The 25\% code complexity increase we observe (Table 3) represent a distinct quality dimension beyond code quality issues---a ``comprehension tax'' that persists regardless of functional correctness.
+\emph{The potential overcomplication in AI-generated code warrants further research and improvement.} The 25\% increase in code complexity we observe (Table 3) represents a distinct quality dimension beyond code quality issues---a ``comprehension tax'' that persists regardless of functional correctness.
 This suggests LLMs may be generating structurally valid but semantically opaque code, perhaps because training objectives prioritize passing tests over non-functional requirements such as human readability~\cite{zheng2024beyond, gureja2025verification}.
+Unless future development workflows allow fully automated AI development without any human code reviews, code readability will remain an important dimension to pursue in AI-generated code.
 Addressing this requires both technical innovation (e.g., readability-aware fine-tuning, post-hoc simplification passes) and empirical investigation into what specifically makes LLMs generate overly complicated implementations.
-Until these complexities are addressed, teams should treat AI-generated code as requiring extra scrutiny during review, with particular attention to whether simpler implementations exist that achieve the same functionality.
+Until these complexities are addressed, software project teams should treat AI-generated code as requiring extra scrutiny during review, with particular attention to whether simpler implementations exist that achieve the same functionality.